CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 2. Update ( or set): update the certain property and leaving others as they were.
 3. Delete: Delete objects

-How it works is that `batchUpdate` will take one or more request objects, each one will modify, add or delete some kind of parameter or value, there are several types of requests, we will take the information from the official documentation
+How it works is that `batchUpdate` will take one or more request objects, each one will modify, add or delete some kind of parameter or value, there are several types of requests, I will take the information from the official documentation

 [Updating Spreadsheets | Sheets API | Google Developers](https://developers.google.com/sheets/api/guides/batchupdate)